The Search Landscape Has Changed

 1. Build Content Around the Questions Buyers Actually Ask AI

-Your content library shouldsystematically address these questions with direct, authoritative answers.
-Eachpiece of content should open with a clear, concise answer to the question —what some practitioners call an "Answer Capsule" — before expandinginto supporting detail.
-AI engines extract and cite content that answersquestions directly and completely within the first 100 to 150 words.
+Your content library should systematically address these questions with direct, authoritative answers.
+Each piece of content should open with a clear, concise answer to the question before expanding into supporting detail.
+AI engines extract and cite content that answers questions directly and completely within the first 100 to 150 words.

 2. Structure Content for AI Extraction

-Content that supportsstep-by-step reasoning — numbered guides, comparison frameworks, decision trees— performs particularly well in AI-generated responses because it provides the logical scaffolding that AI systems use to construct comprehensive answers.
+Content that supports step-by-step reasoning like numbered guides, comparison frameworks, decision trees performs particularly well in AI-generated responses because it provides the logical scaffolding that AI systems use to construct comprehensive answers.

 3. Establish Entity Authority for Your Brand